kctrey/wxcadm/docs/source/usage/xsi.rst

 XSI-Events
 ----------
 **wxcadm** now supports XSI-Events!
 XSI-Events are what allows an external program to monitor everything that happens on Webex Calling.
-Every time a call is placed, received, held, resumes, transferred, etc, generates an XSI Event, which can be monitored using **wxcadm**, using the :class:`XSIEvents` class.
+Every time a call is placed, received, held, resumed, transferred, etc, and XSI Event is generated, which can be monitored using **wxcadm**, using the :class:`XSIEvents` class.
 Behind, the scenes, **wxcadm** creates an Event Channel to Webex, which is run in its own thread, to monitor all incoming messages, as well as heartbeat mechanism to keep the channel alive. the :meth:`XSIEvents.subscribe()` method allows subscription to various Event Packages provided by XSI.

 The XSI Events themselves are received by **wxcadm** and converted into Python OrderedDicts, to make them easier to access.
 The content of these events, and what to do with the data received, is not determined by **wxcadm** and is up to